izzybaer/alaska-airlines-backend/README.md

 - all tests are run through jests testing suite on the backend
 - jest was used to test POST and GET routes
+- run `yarn test` in a separate backend terminal tab after you've connected to the DB, but make sure to disconnect from the server first because the tests will start the server.

 ## how to use